ancientpathsio/ancientpaths/docs/guidebook.md

 *Here's how it works:*

-1. pick a ridiculous number of verses you think you can do in a month; that number is somewhere between 30 and 100.
+1. Pick a ridiculous number of verses you think you can do in a month; that number is somewhere between 30 and 100.
 2. Select the verses
     - 1. For starters I suggest: 1 Thess 4:3-5 + Eph 4:17-24 + Eph 5:3-8; 1 Cor 6:11-14 + 1 Cor 6:18-20 (this will give you a great understanding of sexual immorality)
     - 2. Then add a variety of verses dealing with **repentance, heart attitude, walking in the light, love of God, fear of God**, etc. If you are on the Bible Memory App, those collections are already there.
 I am not saying memorize the whole collections: pick the verses you are led to.
 If you are not using an app, simply do searches from those topics and pick your own.
 You want to eat a balanced diet of Scripture because LUST isn’t the main problem.
 It is deeper.
 Much deeper (Romans 1).